bowmanjd/pstalk/slides/slides.md

 <!--

 The language features themselves have caused me to warm up to Powershell more than anything.
 So I thought I would write and incredibly useful tool in front of your very eyes.
-And highlight some interesting bits of the language as we go.
+And, as we go, highlight some bits of the language I have found attractive.

 So, let's build a Wikipedia search client